3.3 Variables

 on the screen.

-The last of the earlier referenced types (boolean) is denoted as ::Bool and can take only two values: true or false (see the results of the comparison operations above in Section 3.3.3).
+The last of the earlier referenced types (boolean) is denoted as ::Bool (note that in Julia types’ names by convention start with a capital letter) and can take only two values: true or false (see the results of the comparison operations above in Section 3.3.3).
 Bools are often used in decision making in our programs (see the upcoming Section 3.5) and can be used with a small set of logical operators like AND (&&)

 # && returns true only if both values are true